-What Can I Do If My Insurer Misrepresented How My Policy Works?
+What Can I Do If My Insurer Misrepresents My Policy?
+Do I Have a Remedy Under Arizona Law?

 Disability insurance policies are often difficult to understand, even for the most sophisticated buyers.
 The same policy provision may be explained differently at the time you are selecting it, at the time you receive it, and when you go to file a claim.
 In our experience, insurance companies are not always forthcoming when they explain your policy.
 Sometimes they fail to tell you about certain features of your policy, or explain ambiguities in their favor, or, in some instances, even misrepresent the terms of policy provisions.